Suzuki Carry: India

 The Omni could be divided into two categories: the family version and the cargo version.
 The newer family version has two extra seats directly behind the front seating and facing away towards the rear of the van making it an eight seater.
 Older versions are modified by individual owners to add additional capacity this way.
 The cargo version is completely devoid of back seats.
-Both versions have sliding back doors and hatchbacks.
+Both versions have sliding back doors and a top-hinged tailgate.

 The Omni (E) has the following official specifications (2010):

 The initial versions were so basic that the interior dashboard even lacked a fan blower opening as a standard.

 In April 2019, Maruti Suzuki announced they would discontinue the Omni after 35 years of production.
 The Omni was not able to meet India's updated safety and emission standards implemented the same month, which requires new vehicles to have a driver's airbag, antilock brakes, seatbelt reminders, speed warning beeps and rear parking sensors.
 The flat front of the Omni also prevented the addition of crumple zones.
 Its replacement is the Eeco.